Nathon Brooks: Teen Shoots Sleeping Parents Because They Took His Video Games Away And Grounded Him

 Nathon Brooks shot his parents in the face and head six times while they were sleeping because they had taken away his videos games and grounded him.
 The 14-year-old teenager went looking for more bullets inside the Moses Lake, Washington home so he could shoot his parents some more, but the police arrived on the scene before the carnage could continue.

 Both Jon and Beth Brooks survived being shot by their then 14-year-old son in 2013.
 Nathon Brooks was ultimately sentenced to spend 15 years behind bars for the horrific double shooting.
-The teenager who said he had been thinking about killing his parents since he was eight, is now the focus of a documentary based upon the brutal crime entitled, I Shot My Parents.
+The teenager, who said he had been thinking about killing his parents since he was eight, is now the focus of a documentary based upon the brutal crime entitled I Shot My Parents.

 Nathon Brooks’ parents had grounded him and taken away his video games to punish him for getting a detention at school and being late to class.
-The teenager said he sat in his room listening to music for about an hour thinking about shooting his parents and waiting on them to go to sleep before grabbing a.22 caliber Smith & Wesson revolver from the gun cabinet and walking into their bedroom.
+The teenager said he sat in his room listening to music for about an hour thinking about shooting his parents and waited for them to go to sleep before grabbing a.22 caliber Smith & Wesson revolver from the gun cabinet and walking into their bedroom.

 14-year-old Nathon Brooks shot his parents while they slept.